-All requests for substitutions and transfer social work units from 4 year institutions must be submitted for approval to the Social Work Advisor, who in turn submits it to the Evaluations Office for University approval.
-These requests are submitted on a form entitled Request for Adjustment of Academic Requirements (RAAR) obtained in the Office of Advising and Evaluations.
-It is also on page 62 of this handbook.
+All requests for substitutions and transfer social work units from 4 year institutions must be submitted for approval to the social work advisor, who in turn submits it to the Evaluations Office for University approval.
+These requests are submitted on a form entitled Request for Adjustment of Academic Requirements (RAAR) obtained in my.SDSU which can be accessed only by the advisor.
 Several requests may be submitted on one form.
 Please note that in the instances cited above, you are not requesting a waiver.
 You are requesting a substitution.